cloudfoundry/summit-hands-on-labs/osbapi-with-k8s-and-cf/student-template.md

 Each of these operations is provided via an HTTP endpoint on the service broker.

-Another responsibility of a Service Broker, is that they must advertise available Services and Service Plans.
+Another responsibility of a Service Broker is to advertise available Services and Service Plans.
 This is done by exposing a catalog endpoint, which responds with descriptions of the Services and Plans in JSON format.